Part 2: Calibration & Imaging of J1849+3024

 plotms()

-There is one other factor that we have missed out and that is Nyquist sampling ($N_\mathrm{s}$).
-Remember that, during imaging, we have to fit a 2D Gaussian to the PSF in order to get our synthesised/restoring beam.
-The minimum number of pixels required to obtain a fit to a Gaussian must be at least 3 pixels but often (especially for VLBI where the PSFs are highly non-Gaussian) more pixels are used.
+There is one other factor that we have overlooked, and that is Nyquist sampling ($N_\mathrm{s}$).
+During imaging, we need to fit a 2D Gaussian to the PSF to estimate the instrument's resolution if the aperture is fully filled.
+This is referred to as the synthesised/restoring beam.
+The minimum number of pixels spanning the Gaussian to achieve a fit must be at least 3 pixels, but often (especially in VLBI, where the PSFs are highly non-Gaussian) more pixels are used.

-5. deconvolver - The choice of deconvolution algorithm is highly dependent upon your source and your interferometer.
-To establish the correct choice for you data consult the CASA docs.
-A good rule of thumb of what to pick is the following:
+5. deconvolver - the choice of deconvolution algorithm is highly dependent on your source and your interferometer.
+To establish the correct choice for your data, consult the CASA documentation.
+A good rule of thumb for what to pick is the following:

-• Do you expect that your sources are extended i.e. $\gg$ than the resolution? - consider multiscale (this deconvolution algorithm, assumes the sky is comprised of many Gaussians which is better for modelling fluffy emission compared to using delta functions)
+• Do you expect that your sources are extended, i.e., $\gg$ the resolution?
+Consider multiscale.
+This deconvolution algorithm assumes the sky consists of many Gaussians, which is better for modelling fluffy emission compared to using delta functions.

-• Do you expect that the source has polarisation structure? - consider clarkstokes (which cleans the separate polarisations separately)
+• Do you expect the source to have structure in polarisation?
+Consider clarkstokes, which cleans the separate polarisations individually.

-• If not, then we would expect we have a small bandwidth and compact structure therefore the clark algorithm should be sufficient.
+• If not, then we would expect to have a small bandwidth and compact structure; therefore, the clark algorithm should be sufficient.

-6. niter - following on from the deconvolver, this parameter determines the number of iterations the deconvolution algorithm is going to use.
-If you remember earlier, for each iteration a percentage of the flux of the brightest pixel is removed from the dirty image therefore the larger the niter, the more flux is removed.
-Luckily we are going to do this interactively and inspect the residuals after each major cycle so we can adjust niter on the fly.
-For this, we won't go so deep therefore we set niter=1000 and we will do it interactively so set interactive=True.
+6. niter - following the setup of the deconvolver, this parameter determines the number of iterations that the deconvolution algorithm will use.
+If you recall from earlier, for each iteration, a percentage of the flux from the brightest pixel is removed from the dirty image; therefore, the larger the niter, the more flux is removed.
+Fortunately, we will perform this interactively and inspect the residuals after each major cycle, allowing us to adjust niter on the fly.
+As such, we won't go too deep, so we set niter=1000 and use interactive=True to enable interactive adjustments.

-7. weighting - the weighting parameter determines how the various baselines are represented in the imaging routine.
-Uniform weighting makes each baseline in the $uv$ plane have equal weight, which typically gives images with the highest resolution, whilst natural weighting maximises sensitivity and increases the contributions from data points/baselines which are closer in the $uv$ plane.
-For this imaging, we shall run the default of weighting='natural'.
-We shall investigate the effects of changing the weighting in the 3C277.1 data reduction school and part 3 of this workshop.
+7. weighting - The weighting parameter determines how the various baselines are represented in the imaging routine.
+Uniform weighting gives each baseline in the $uv$ plane equal weight, typically resulting in images with the highest resolution.
+In contrast, natural weighting maximises sensitivity and enhances the contributions from data points and baselines that are closer in the $uv$ plane.
+For this imaging, we will use the default of weighting='natural'.
+We will examine the effects of changing the weighting in the 3C277.1 data reduction workshop and in Part 3 of this workshop.

 3C.
 Inputting the parameters and executing tclean